fmi/java-course/homeworks/02-spacescanner/README.md

                                                                    RocketStatus rocketStatus);

     /**
-     * Saves the most reliable rocket in a given time period in an encrypted format.
+     * Saves the name of the most reliable rocket in a given time period in an encrypted format.
      *
      * @param outputStream the output stream where the encrypted result is written into
      * @param from         the inclusive beginning of the time frame